 Hooper Center, originally Webb's first gymnasium, was converted to a student center in 1981.
 In 2020, the building was renovated and expanded to be a hub for the Webb community.

 Campus doubles to 150 acres

-Webb purchases 75 acres of hillside to prevent development of homes and ensure areas for future growth.
+Webb purchases nearly 80 acres of hillside to prevent development of homes and provide for future growth.